homer0/packages/packages/personal/oxlint-config/README.md

 ### Type-aware linting

 `typeAware` is a root-only option, disabled by default.
-It enables Oxlint type-aware mode for the complete config, not only TypeScript overrides.
+It enables Oxlint type-aware mode and checks deprecated APIs, floating promises, and Promises used in synchronous contexts.
 It requires the optional `oxlint-tsgolint` peer dependency and TypeScript 7 or newer:

 ```bash
 pnpm add --save-dev oxlint-tsgolint typescript